AhmadMoussa/creativecodingcourse/course_content/week_1/intro_to_p5js/main.md

 - **Animation**: Built-in functions to create animations by continuously drawing frames.

 ### Basic Example:
-Here's a simple P5.js sketch that draws a circle in the center of the canvas and changes its color based on mouse position:
+Here's a simple P5.js sketch, just to give you an idea of what a P5 program looks like.
+Here we simply draw a circle in the center of the canvas and changes its color based on mouse position:

 ```javascript
 function setup() {